 Though neither of them will be here to see construction finish on the new ECE building, Frank and Irene Low were among the first to realize the impact a new facility would have on the department.
-In 2001 they designated a $7 million estate gift to ECE with the intent of supporting a new building for the department.
-In honor of their incredible vision and generosity, the southwest wing of the building’s first floor will be named the Frank and Irene Low Classroom Wing.
+In 2001, they designated a $7 million estate gift to ECE with the intent of supporting a new building for the department.
+In honor of their incredible vision and generosity, the southwest wing of the building’s first floor will be named the Frank D. and Irene M. Low Classroom Wing.

 Frank Low, born November 14, 1912, earned his bachelor’s degree in electrical engineering from Illinois in 1934.
 He grew up in St. Genevieve, Missouri, and Davenport, Iowa, where he graduated from high school.
 At Illinois, he was a member of the Beta Psi and the Pi Tau Pi Sigma societies.
 After graduation, Frank first worked for Sangamo Electric Cooperative in Springfield and then, starting in 1947, he spent the bulk of his career at General Electric as an engineer in the Hotpoint Appliance Division.
 He held 34 patents, mainly for electrical components of washing machines and dishwashers.
 He earned a place in GE’s Hall of Fame for his distinguished and successful career.
 Frank passed away on December 26, 2001.

-The Frank and Irene Low Classroom Wing will provide a key secondary entrance to the building on the Wright Street side.
+The Frank D. and Irene M. Low Classroom Wing will provide a key secondary entrance to the building on the Wright Street side.
 The wing will be home to two 113-seat classrooms.
 Both classrooms will feature a tiered design ideal for lectures, conferences, demonstrations, public seminars, and other events.
-Outside the classrooms naturally-lit student seating will be built into the hallway.
+Outside the classrooms, naturally-lit student seating will be built into the hallway.
 The hallway’s grand windows will overlook the building’s native-plant garden.
 Thousands of students will pass through the wing every year, benefitting from the Lows’ gift to the department.